Simone Barontini

 Simone Barontini (born 5 January 1999) is an Italian middle distance runner, who specializes in the 800 metres.
 He has won seven national titles at the senior level.

 Biography

-He participated at one edition of the European Athletics Championships in 2018 and one of the European Athletics Indoor Championships in 2019.
+He participated at one edition of the European Athletics Championships in 2018, and one of the European Athletics Indoor Championships in 2019.
 He finished eighth at the 2019 European U23 Championships.
+He gained gold at the 2021 European U23 Championships in Tallinn.

 Achievements

 National titles

-Barontini won eight national championships at individual senior level.
+Barontini won nine national championships at individual senior level.